On the smooth transfer for Guo-Jacquet relative trace formulae: Smooth transfer

-Denote by the base change map between two spaces of Hecke functions.
+Denote by the base change map between the two spaces of Hecke functions.
 Then, in fact, it was shown in \cite[Corollary 3.7]{guo} (can be read off from the proof of Proposition 3.7 loc. cit.) that $\Psi_A=0$ if $A\notin\N(\GL_n(E))$, and $\Psi_A=\bc(\Psi_B)$ if $A=B\bar{B}$.
-Hence the lemma follows. \end{proof}
+Recall that $\Psi_A=\bc(\Psi_B)$ implies that Hence the lemma follows. \end{proof}